Let's not beat around the bush; you want to get rid of excess fat from your body and get closer to your ideal weight in the shortest possible time.

-Eat less of the foods that aren't good for you, the garbohydrates (yep, that's a 'g' not a 'c')
+Eat less.
+Particularly eat less of the foods that aren't good for you, the garbohydrates (yep, that's a 'g' not a 'c')

 The garbohydrates are the junk foods, food manufactured with combinations of fat, flour and sugar.
 These are the foods high in energy density, foods with more than 250 Calories per 100 gms (1000Kj/100gms), and we love them: chips, chocolate confectionary, sugar boosted drinks, wine and beer, cake, biscuits ...